ivanvillegas7/CMB_power_spectrum/README.md

 After running the code, you will need to run the Python codes, simply running Main.py.
 This will generate relevant plots and will print some relevant information.

 The folder named 'Reports' will store the reports of each milestone.
-At the moment, only the report for Milestone I (I: Solving the cosmological background.pdf) and Milestone II (II: Recombination history of the Universe.pdf) are available.
-Also a report summarizing both articles is available (Computing the CMB power spectrum.pdf).
+At the moment, only the reports for Milestone I (I: Solving the cosmological background.pdf), Milestone II (II: Recombination history of the Universe.pdf) and Milestone III (III: Evolution of structure in the Universe.pdf) are available.
+Also a report summarizing the three articles is available (Computing the CMB power spectrum.pdf).